Monotonic Alpha-divergence Minimisation for Variational Inference: Numerical Experiments

-Letting $\boldsymbol{u_d}$ be the $d$-dimensional vector whose coordinates are all equal to $1$, $\boldsymbol{I_d}$ be the identity matrix and $c$ be a positive constant (we set $c = 2$), we will consider three multimodal examples: \begin{enumerateList} \item \textit{Equally-weighted Gaussian Mixture Model.} The target $p$ is a mixture density of two equally-weighted $d$-dimensional Gaussian distributions multiplied by the positive constant $c$ such that
+Let $\boldsymbol{u_d}$ be the $d$-dimensional vector whose coordinates are all equal to $1$, $\boldsymbol{I_d}$ be the identity matrix and $c$ be a positive constant (we set $c = 2$).
+We consider three multimodal examples: \begin{enumerateList} \item \textit{Equally-weighted Gaussian Mixture Model.} The target $p$ is a mixture density of two equally-weighted $d$-dimensional Gaussian distributions multiplied by $c$ such that

-\item \textit{Imbalanced Gaussian Mixture Model.} The target $p$ is a mixture density of three $d$-dimensional Gaussian distributions with unequal weights and multiplied by the positive constant $c$ such that
+\item \textit{Imbalanced Gaussian Mixture Model.} The target $p$ is a mixture density of three $d$-dimensional Gaussian distributions with unequal weights and multiplied by $c$ such that

-\item \textit{Equally-weighted Student's $t$ Mixture Model.} The target $p$ is a mixture density of two equally-weighted $d$-dimensional Student's $t$ distributions with two degree of freedom (i.e. $\nut = 2$) multiplied by the positive constant $c$ such that
+\item \textit{Equally-weighted Student's $t$ Mixture Model.} The target $p$ is a mixture density of two equally-weighted $d$-dimensional Student's $t$ distributions with two degree of freedom (i.e. $\nut = 2$) multiplied by $c$ such that

 \end{enumerateList}